selinal6564/sep11-freedom-project/entries/entry03.md

 Next, I plan to learn how to make the sprite move left and right and how a score can be added to the game.

+I am currently at Stage 2: Research the problem of the Engineering Design Process.
+In this stage, I am learning my tool and figuring out how a game can be made using Kaboom.
+For the next stage, I plan on tinkering with my tool more and start thinking about what I will use to make the game.

 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)